 Step 6: Think Beyond Social

-There’s far more to social media marketing than just the social media posts themselves.
-Once you’ve automated social media marketing, start looking at other parts of your marketing funnel and look for places to optimize.
+There's far more to social media marketing than just social media posts.
+Once you've automated social media marketing, start looking at other parts of your marketing funnel and look for places to optimize.
 Here are some examples:

 - Email marketing

-Can you create and schedule a series of introductory emails sent to new subscribers, or send follow-up emails to recent customers post-purchase?
+Can you create and schedule a series of introductory emails sent to new subscribers or follow-up emails to recent customers post-purchase?

 Do you have a pixel set up on your page?
 If not, you're missing a key automated re-targeting tool.
 Ads connected to your pixel allow you to reach your audience after they've left your website and entice them to return.

-Consider learning about the ways a pixel can help your website traffic and sales.
+Consider learning how a pixel can help your website traffic and sales.

 3 Key Points for Success with Social Media Marketing Automation